Like us on Facebook Follow us on Instagram Subscribe on YouTube

 • To preserve evidence

-• To keep yourself, personnel and beneficiaries’ safe
+• To keep yourself, personnel and beneficiaries safe

-1. Raising an Alert
+§5.
+Raising an Alert

-To raise an alert in Newcastle for Adults contact:
+For advice on whether to raise an alert in Newcastle for Adults contact:

-Phone: 0191 278 8377
+Phone: 0191 278 7878

-Available: Monday - Friday 8am - 5pm
+Monday – Friday, 8am – 5pm

-To raise an alert in Newcastle for Children contact:
+For advice on whether to raise an alert in Newcastle for Children contact:

 Initial Response Team